ag-informatics/ag-informatics-seminar/5-data-processing/README.md

 Some guiding questions:
 1. What are common mistakes you've encountered?
 	- Best practices you've employed to avoid them?
-2. Any challenges when analyzing data that you have not solved?
-(E.g., not being able filter )
-3. For your recommendations, any code that has been magical?
+2. For your recommendations, any code that has been magical?
 Any tools?
+3. Any challenges when analyzing data that you have not solved?
+(Maybe we can find out if this is a tidy/clean data problem)

 ## Further Resources